Data Catalog, Data Discovery, Metadata Management, Data Governance, Data Assets

 Technology alone won't solve data discovery problems.
 Encourage teams to document their datasets, participate in data governance, and share knowledge through the catalog.
 Make the catalog part of everyday workflows by integrating it with tools teams already use.

-Data catalogs are evolving from passive inventories to active intelligence layers.
-Emerging capabilities include:
+Data catalogs have evolved from passive inventories to active intelligence layers.
+As of 2025, leading platforms provide:

-As organizations embrace hybrid architectures combining batch, streaming, and real-time analytics, comprehensive data catalogs that span all modalities become increasingly critical.
+As organizations embrace hybrid architectures combining batch, streaming, and real-time analytics, comprehensive data catalogs that span all modalities have become essential infrastructure rather than optional tooling.

 Conclusion